lightcode/OVM/readme.md

 Subcommand    | Description
 ------------- | -------------------------------------------------
-create        | Create a VM
-info          | Give information about a VM ls (list)     | Print the list of VM
+console       | Open a console on the VM create        | Create a VM info          | Give information about a VM ls (list)     | Print the list of VM